 Unfortunately, we do not set, nor can we change your tax codes.
 Any questions about tax must go to HMRC at 0300 200 3300.

 If you paid into the Fund before 6 April 1997 and have now reached state pension age, it is likely you will have a Guaranteed Minimum Pension (GMP).
 GMP is the minimum amount of pension we must pay you.
 Your GMP is also increased but some or all of it is paid with your State Pension.
-So while the increase from us may be lower than expected, your State Pension will also increase giving you the full 10.1% increase you are entitled to.
+So while the increase from us may be lower than expected, your State Pension will also increase giving you the value of increase you are entitled to.
 The exception to this is members whose State Pension Age is after 5 April 2016, the Fund will pay the full increase in these cases.

 Unfortunately, we do not set, nor can we change your tax codes.
 Any questions about tax must go to HMRC at 0300 200 3300.